-But I learned a few things, met some new friends, drank some wine and explored a beautiful city.
+And I learned a few things, met some new friends, drank some fantastic wine and explored a beautiful city.
 It was a lovely way to spend a couple of days in Portugal – and much better than just passing through the airport.

 Layover Planning Logistics for Portugal and Beyond:

 Sometimes you have to play around a bit with the options the airline gives you to find what makes sense.
 Case in point: I actually booked this trip on TAP airlines as a “multi-city” ticket, instead of a “stopover” ticket.
 Why?
 Because there’s a direct flight from Lisbon to Chicago, but there isn’t one from Porto to Chicago.
 So when I tried to book from Milan to Chicago with a “stopover” in Porto, it offered me a direct flight to Porto, then two more flights to get home (Porto to Lisbon to Chicago), which entirely defeats the purpose!
 A layover bonus doesn’t count as a less-wasteful trip if you add an extra flight to do it.
 But I was able to book a multi-city ticket for the same price as a stopover, with a more direct route (flying from Milan to Porto, then two days later from Lisbon to Chicago).